Social Sciences and Arts Faculty

 Gary Hunter holds a BA and a PGCE, has extensive experience of students’ academic and pastoral care, teaches the GCSE History syllabus, and is Lansdowne’s Vice-Principal.

 Kelly Hockey holds a BA in Theology and a PGCE from Cambridge University.
-She is a highly dedicated tutor specialising in the Old and New testaments.
+She is a highly dedicated teacher specialising in the Old and New testaments.

 Claire Hoult has been teaching Classics for nearly twenty years, first in the United States and then in London.
 She has a BA and a PGCE from Oxford University.

-Dr Richard McMillan has an MA degree from Cambridge University and a PhD from London University.
+Dr Richard McMillan has an MA degree from Cambridge University and a PhD from The University of London.
 He is an A Level examiner, a Fellow of the Royal Asiatic Society and the author of a book on decolonisation which has been favourably reviewed in academic journals both in Britain and overseas.
 He has been teaching at Lansdowne since 2002.

 Eamonn Marren MA, PGCE, is a Principal Examiner for Sociology with over 25 years experience of delivering the A Level syllabus.